CARPET FLOORING IS Durable

 Depending on the style of carpet you choose, the texture can also add a little traction – meaning you’re much less likely to slip in your sock feet when you get up for a midnight snack!

-If you’re cold-natured, or your house is a little drafty, carpet flooring may be the right choice for you.
+If you’re cold-natured, or your house is a little drafty, Carpet flooring in Arkansas may be the right choice for you.
 Especially with a thicker underpad, carpeting adds more insulation than any other hard surface flooring.
 The Georgia Institute of Technology School of Textile Engineering conducted a study that indicates that thicker carpet flooring provides a higher insulation factor (“R-value”) no matter which style you choose.
 The underpad has its own R-value as well and the use of both pad and carpet combines the R-values, providing greater overall insulation.

 By reducing heat loss, you can increase your savings on the energy used to heat your home whether it be electrical or natural gas.
 If you live in an area with especially cold winters, this can amount to a pretty large cost saving per year.